Astronaut training: History

 Virtual reality technologies first came to a commercial release in the 1990s.
 It is not until then did people realize that VR can be used in training astronauts.
 The earlier VR gears for astronaut training are dedicated to enhance the communication between robot arm operators and the astronaut during Extravehicular Activities (EVA).
 It brings EVA crew members and robot arm operators together, in live, even when they are on board a spacecraft.
 It is also used to replace some of the oversized models that cannot fit in the Neutral Buoyancy Lab (NBL).

 In 1993, astronauts were trained and evaluated on working on the Hubble Space Telescope through a virtual reality training tool, Research in Human Factors Aspects of Enhanced Virtual Environments for EVA Training and Simulation (RAVEN).
 However, the aim of RAVEN was not to train astronauts but to evaluate the efficacy of training using virtual reality versus underwater and other setup.

-Through the years of technological development in VR, the hardware for the VR Lab in NASA has also significantly improved.
-Both the material and the resolution of the display are being renovated: